IPR Patent: Everything You Need to Know

 Inter Partes Reviews and Post-Grant Reviews

 Before filing for an inter partes review, it's important to understand the difference between an IPR and a post-grant review.
 A post-grant review is more common than an IPR.
-This is based solely on the fact that the only requirement is that one claim is almost certainly guaranteed to come back as unpatentable.
+This is based solely on the fact that the only requirement is that a claim is almost certainly guaranteed to come back as unpatentable.
 An IPR puts the burden of proof on the person bringing the litigation.
 The person must prove that he or she can show patent invalidity on at least one of his or her claims to garner a hearing.

 In many instances, the post-grant review serves as a precursor to the IPR.
 Only a judgment for the party bringing the invalidity claims can compel an IPR.
 However, the AIA doesn't outline whether a post-grant review is actually necessary to file an IPR.